WordPress Themes can be more faster than you think let’s see how !!?

 Once installed, Gzip automatically compresses your website’s files as ZIP files, saving bandwidth and speeding up page-loading times.
 When a user visits your website, their browser will automatically unzip the files and show their contents.
 This method of transmitting content from the server to the browser is far more efficient and saves a lot of time.

-3. Compress your website CSS & Javascript
+3. Compress your website CSS & JavaScript

 4. Compress your website Images

-The most important thing in the list is that we have to check updates of our website WordPress, plugins and theme and upgrade it periodically.
-It will help our website from Malware hack and as well as in loading speed.
+ur website, WordPress, plugins, and theme, and upgrade them periodically.
+It will help our website from Malware attacks and as well as in loading speed.

 NOTE: If we follow these steps, our website will never go down and run smoothly without and loading issue.